kalush81/store_backend_postgreSQL/README.md

-# nodejs-project-start-template
+# nodejs project.
+Server for a store, postgreSQL , express, typescript
-basic configs for node/typescript projects and tests with jasmine library
+...in development